 Clowns are creepy.
 But how about clowns that live in the sewer and lure children to violent deaths?

 King’s It is one bizarre supernatural tale.
 Once again, King paints rich characters and locations which make us feel as though we are there.
 Which is why we worry so much about the characters.
-The story spends most of its time in flashback mode, focussing on the characters’ childhoods and reminding me of his coming of age classic, The Body (Stand By Me).
+The story spends most of its time in flashback mode, focusing on the characters’ childhoods and reminding me of his coming of age classic, The Body (Stand By Me).

 A very strange ending upset many readers, but I really enjoyed the finale.